YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 4. Final Conclusion

 The patch has been independently verified on a separate kernel and cloud architecture.
 The analysis of the `groff` intermediate output confirms that the patch successfully forces the typesetting engine to switch from a "Text Hyphen" context to a "Semantic Minus" context.
 The fix is robust, binary-exact, and reproducible.

----

-### How to write in GitHub (Commit Changes Box)

-When you are on the GitHub page to commit this file, fill in the boxes like this:

-**Commit message:**
-`Docs: Add comprehensive verification report for Ubuntu 24.04 (Oracle Cloud)`

-**Extended description:**
-`Added detailed engineering report validating the fix on Ubuntu 24.04 LTS (Kernel 6.8.0-1022-oracle).`

-`Includes:`
-`- Raw reproduction commands for manual patch application.` `- Binary hex dump verification (od).`
-`- Groff intermediate output analysis (groff -Z) confirming semantic minus glyph usage.`

-`Status: Verified / Passed`